Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Comparisons with DEM simulations

 In order to extract the true critical stresses delineating the transition between static and flowing regimes, we run stress-driven DEM simulations of flow onset and arrest under slowly decreasing and increasing ramps of the top-wall stress ratio $\mu_\mathrm{w}$, for a nominal system height $H = 50d$.
 Specifically, we assign a time-dependent top-wall shear stress $\tau_\mathrm{w}(t) = \mu_\mathrm{w}(t) P_\mathrm{w}$ according to the control procedure described above, where $\mu_\mathrm{w}(t)$ is the target stress ratio applied to the top wall and $P_\mathrm{w}$ is the constant target pressure.
 We run 20 different simulations by letting the system flow at $\mu_\mathrm{w} = 0.4$ for a varying amount of time after it has reached steady state, effectively imparting a different initial microstructure to each simulation.
 The applied stress ratio $\mu_\mathrm{w}$ is then linearly decreased from 0.4 to 0.25 over a time duration of $6.5 \cdot 10^7 \tau_c \simeq 113 \, \mathrm{s}$, inducing jamming of the grains.
 We then let the contact forces relax by decreasing $\mu_\mathrm{w}$ from 0.25 to 0 over a time duration of $2 \cdot 10^7 \tau_c \simeq 35 \, \mathrm{s}$ and keeping $\mu_\mathrm{w}$ at 0 for $1 \cdot 10^7 \tau_c \simeq 17 \, \mathrm{s}$.
 Finally, $\mu_\mathrm{w}$ is linearly ramped back up, first from 0 to 0.25 over a time duration of $2 \cdot 10^7 \tau_c \simeq 35 \, \mathrm{s}$, then from 0.25 to 0.4 over $6.5 \cdot 10^7 \tau_c \simeq 113 \, \mathrm{s}$, triggering onset of flow.
+The ramp rate is slow enough that the system can be assumed to undergo quasi-steady motion.
 We save 4000 system snapshots evenly distributed in time, from start to end of the stress ramp.
 At the end of each simulation, we calculate an instantaneous wall-based inertial number $I_\mathrm{w}(t) = v_\mathrm{w}(t)/H_\mathrm{w} \sqrt{m/P_\mathrm{w}}$, where $v_\mathrm{w}(t)$ is a moving time window average over 50 snapshots of the instantaneous wall velocity to smooth out small fluctuations, and $H_\mathrm{w}$ is the average true vertical distance between both walls.
-Thanks to the little amount of observed wall slip and the quasi-steady conditions, we may consider both $\mu_\mathrm{w}$ and $I_\mathrm{w}$ as smooth approximations of the highly-fluctuating instantaneous values of $\mu$ and $I$ in the bulk.
+Thanks to the little amount of observed wall slip\footnote{In our DEM simulations, the relative difference between the upper wall velocity and the coarse-grained streamwise velocity of the grains near the upper wall never exceeds 3\%.} and the quasi-steady conditions, we may consider both $\mu_\mathrm{w}$ and $I_\mathrm{w}$ as smooth approximations of the highly-fluctuating instantaneous values of $\mu$ and $I$ in the bulk.
 The resulting $\mu_\mathrm{w}$ versus $I_\mathrm{w}$ curves are shown in Figure \ref{fig:Calibration}(b) in black and red for the decreasing and increasing stress ramps, respectively, with different curves corresponding to different simulations.
 Observe the similarity between these curves and the ones shown in Figure \ref{fig:Geometries}(a), with hysteresis (feature F1) and a velocity jump at flow onset (feature F2) clearly visible in both geometries.
 Besides, our simulations reveal that the critical stress ratio at flow onset is stochastic and noticeably higher than the threshold obtained from velocity-driven simulations in Figure \ref{fig:Calibration}(a) as $I$ vanishes.
 Such variability in the transition between arrested and flowing states has been observed previously \cite{clark2015}, and may be explained by the role played by the specific structure of the particle contact network \cite{bi2011,clark2018,srivastava2021}.
 On the other hand, the critical stress ratio at flow arrest is much more narrowly distributed and similar to the velocity-driven flow threshold.